 But forced redistribution is also tyranny.

-All these moral police wannabees who might suddenly support permanent amelioration better wise up.
-They’re only in it for the glory, and probably wouldn’t care if any one they claimed to help didn’t receive it.
-They either put their money where their mouth is, or they lock themselves in their bedrooms and cry a river because they didn’t receive amelioration.
+All these moral police wannabees who support permanent ayuda better wise up.
+They’re only in it for the glory, and probably wouldn’t care if others they claimed to help didn’t receive it.
+They either put their money where their mouth is or lock themselves in their bedrooms and cry a river because they didn’t receive ayuda.
 Perhaps the latter is more well-deserved.

 Let’s look at it then from her case.
 She became famous because of Pinoy Big Brother – that voyeuristic program that originated from the Netherlands where people show their crass behavior for the entertainment of the world.
 In the foreign Big Brother, the participants were poked fun at.
 That was their purpose.
 And they became infamous, rather than famous, for it.
 PBB tried to sanitize this, but the basic premise remains the same.

 Viewers watch bad examples, then they assume, hey, it’s easy to become famous.
 So they attempt to just become famous by showing assholeness, or doing anything nonsensical for stupid pride’s sake.
 One example: the Pabebe girls (where are they now?).
 Another, that teen in a viral video who went into a 7-11 store and bit hotdogs, then put them back.
 I bet if ABS-CBN hosted a hot coil challenge, people will bite (and burn themselves).

 I agree employees of ABS-CBN have it hard, since I know at least one former colleague from RPN-9 who is an employee there.
 Ayuda for them for a while would be OK.
 But in the first place, they are suffering because of the greed of their employers.
 One of my relatives had been an employee of ABS-CBN Digital, and he left because he couldn’t bear with the assholes he had to work with.
 By now those assholes are probably among those screaming for ayuda after their Starbucks allowances went kaput.